will-cern/xroofit-readthedocs/docs/source/workspaceBuilding.rst

 Factors
 --------
-Samples can be built out of factors i.e. :math:`f_{s}(x_{c},p) = \prod_f f_{f}(x_{c},p)` where :math:`f_{f}(x_{c},p)` are the individual factors that are themselves functions of the channel observables :math:`x_{c}` and the model parameters :math:`p`.
+Samples can be built out of factors i.e. :math:`f_{s}(x_{c},p) = \prod_f f_{f}(x_{c},p)` where :math:`f_{f}(x_{c},p)` are the individual factors that are themselves functions of the channel observables :math:`x_{c}` and/or the model parameters :math:`p`.

-The HistFactory model specification defines the following types of factors: Histo, Shape, Overall, and Norm.
-For completeness I will also introduce the terminology of "Const" and "ConstHisto" factors.
-I will explain below how, in fact, Shape, Overall, and Norm factors can technically be viewed as "special cases" of the Histo factor.
-Let's discuss each of these factor types in turn....
+The most fundamental type of factor we can imagine is literally just a fixed number.
+We will call this a `Const` factor.
+To go from this starting point to any other type of factor we conceptually need ways to make our factor either :math:`x_{c}`-dependent and/or :math:`p`-dependent.

+We will call the discretely-:math:`x_{c}`-dependent (i.e. binned in the observable) version of a `Const` factor a `ConstHisto` factor.

+There are a multitude of ways we could make a factor :math:`p`-dependent.
+One strategy is to define a collection of "variations" for the factor (the variations can be arbitrary function but we can make them be a type of factor), locate them at points in a "variation space" with parameterized coordinates, and provide an interpolation/extrapolation rule to calculate the value of the factor at any point in the variation space.
+Very commonly the variation coordinates will explicitly be model parameters, and the points for which variations are defined will correspond to points where one of the coordinates equals either +1 or -1 and the remaining coordinates are 0.
+The +1 variation is called the `up` variation of that coordinate, and -1 variation is the `down` variation.
+Additionally the point where all the coordinates are 0 will be known as the "nominal" variation.
+We will call this type of factor a `Varied` factor.

+So far we have defined Const (:math:`x_{c}`- and :math:`p`-independent), ConstHisto (:math:`x_{c}`-dependent), and Varied (:math:`p`-independent) factors.
+We will now define some special cases in terms of these generic factors:

+   * `Histo` factor: a Varied factor where all the variations are `ConstHisto` factors.
+   * `Shape` factor: a `Histo` factor with one explicit parameter variation-coordinate for each bin, with the nominal variation being 0 everywhere and each parameter +/-1 variation being 0 everywhere except for the single corresponding bin, which takes on value +/-1.
+   * `Overall` factor: a Varied factor where all the variations are `Const` factors.
+   * `Norm` factor: an `Overall` factor with exactly one parameter and the +/-1 variation is +/-1 (and nominal=0).
+This is equivalent to the factor being just the parameter explicitly.

+Let's re-iterate each of the factor types in turn....

 Const Factors
 ^^^^^^^^^^^^^^